collective/collective.taxonomy/README.rst

 is used on the site.
 An index is also created, so the taxonomies can easily be used for catalog queries.

-See a short guide on how to use the product `here <http://bo.geekworld.dk/introducing-collective-taxonomy/>`_.

-And the Getting Started Tutorial `here <https://github.com/collective/collective.taxonomy/blob/master/docs/tutorial.md>`_
+Please read the detailed `Getting Started Tutorial <https://github.com/collective/collective.taxonomy/blob/master/docs/tutorial.md>`_

 React/Redux app to edit taxonomies